-Some of my favorite brands include J.Crew, Banana Republic, Anthropologie, and Boden but when we became a single income family years ago, I had to get a lot more creative about how I was going to keep dressing in the clothes I like and feel good in.
+Some of my favorite brand namess include J.Crew, Banana Republic, Anthropologie, and Boden but when we became a single income family years ago, I had to get a lot more creative about how I was going to keep dressing in the brand name clothes I like and feel good in.

-Here’s a few of my favorite ways to find high quality clothes I love at a price I can afford:
+Here are a few of my favorite ways to find high-quality name brand clothes I love at a price I can afford: